MDanialSaleem/Pokedex-React/README.md

 ## Built With

 * React
-* Redux - for state management.
+* Redux - was used for State management before Hooks and Context.
 * Axios - For HTTP request.
 * PokeApi/Ninjask- Data source.

-## TO DO
-* Add prediction in search box.
-* Make the serch box work with pressing enter.
+* React-grid-system for layout
+* Material UI for some parts of the UI.